Boris Johnson should negotiate trade deals with individual US states, an ex-trade secretary will say today

-Boris Johnson should negotiate trade deals with individual US states as a backstop while he tries to seal a post-Brexit free trade agreement with America, a former trade secretary will say on Monday.
+Britain should negotiate trade deals with individual US states as a backstop while Boris Johnson tries to seal a post-Brexit free trade agreement with America, a former trade secretary will say on Monday.

 While tariffs on goods can only be negotiated by Washington, deals on services, which account for the majority of Britain’s transatlantic trade, can be sealed on a state level, unlocking billions of pounds of business for the UK economy.